AndrewFreemantle/fatlemon.co.uk/_posts/2016/2016-12-31-creating-thumbnails-for-the-synology-dsm-photostation.md

 ### 5. Monitoring progress..

-My contribution to the script is bit of error handling that outputs a list of bad files, so as well as watching `synothumb.py` whizzing through our photos, I have another terminal window with a tail going..

-<i class="fa fa-terminal"></i>`touch mnt_photo/synothumb-bad-file-list.txt`

-<i class="fa fa-terminal"></i>`tail -f mnt_photo/synothumb-bad-file-list.txt`

-I also like to have the **Activity Monitor** with the graphical Resources tab running..
+I like to have the **Activity Monitor** with the graphical Resources tab running..

 ![]({{ site.imageurl }}2016/synothumbs-linux-mint-system-monitor.png)
 <p class="wp-caption-text"></p>